NazifaBhuiyan/Test-Case-Writing-for-Mobile-Application/README.md

 # Test-Case-writing-for-Mobile-Application
-This is a test case writing for getir (Mobile application)
+This is a test case writing for getir (Mobile application).